SpamTagger/.github/profile/README.md

 ### 👩‍💻 Contribute Code 👨‍💻

-If you have intermediate level knowledge of programming (and generally a passing knowledge of Perl), you can take a look at Issues across our various repositories to find something you feel capable of fixing.
-Just go for it, we'll be happy to provide help!
+If you have intermediate knowledge of programming (and generally a passing knowledge of Perl), you can take a look at Issues across our various repositories to find something you feel capable of fixing.
+Just go for it!
+We'll be happy to provide help!

 If there is a new feature that you would like to see in any project, you are encouraged to first discuss with the community to ensure that you work in the right direction before wasting any time.
 When you have a good idea of what you want to contribute, please open an Issue with a `[Feature]` tag in the subject to state your goals and track your progress.
-You can then open a Pull Request and mention the Issue when your work is ready for review.
+You can then open a Pull Request and mention the Issue number when your work is ready for review.